feniljain/lrust/README.md

 ## Notes
 - For a bit more insight into decisions and why something is happening, you can browse golang code, as that was the playground for me ( GC langs make it easier to implement such stuff )
 - This is a purely experiemental library, if you see improvements which can be made, please do reach out!
-- If you try to run `cargo test`, and see some tests are failing, that maybe because of the `quickcheck` library.
-For some reason it fails when ran in bulk with other routes.
+- If you try to run `cargo test`, and see some tests are failing, that maybe because of the `quickcheck` crate.
+For some reason it fails when ran in bulk with other tests.
 But if you run same tests in isolation ( i.e. one by one ), they will pass.